Feature Request - WMS Pick - Expand Collapse BOM behaviour

 Scenario

-- Let's say on a SO there are 2x BOM skus (or pretend you are picking multiple orders per round where there are multiple BOM skus)
+- Let's say on a single Sale Order, there are 2x BOM skus

-- Let's say 1 of the BOM skus on the Sale Order, was physically created ahead of time, via the Production > Assembly.
-The staff member has made the BOM kit in advanced, by collecting and packaging all the items together, and has put the BOM SKU / barcode on it, and scanned it into a bin location.
+- 1x BOM → Manually created via Production > Assembly.
+The staff member has made the BOM kit in advanced, by collecting the individual items and packaging all the items together in a bag and has applied the BOM sku / barcode on it, and scanned it into a bin location.

-- In the above scenario, we would want to scan/pick the already physically made BOM sku
+- In the above scenario, we would want to scan and pick the already physically made BOM sku

-- In the above scenario, we would need to individually pick/scan each item for the auto-assembly/electronically made BOM sku
+- In the above scenario, we would need to individually pick and scan each item for the auto-assembly / electronically made BOM sku

-- In the current implementation of the Expand / Collapse button this is not possible.
+- In the current implementation of the Expand / Collapse button, this is simply not possible.

 - This is because if you pick the BOM sku, and then you press the Expand button for the BOM that was auto-assembled, the current implementation of the WMS will undo the pick of the first BOM sku.